Scheer

 ESG Disclosure

-ESG disclosure requirements from the 7th Amendment to the German Minimum Requirements for Risk Management (MaRisk)
+ESG Disclosure Requirements From the 7th Amendment to the German Minimum Requirements for Risk Management (MaRisk)

 The 7th Amendment of the MaRisk issued by the German Federal Financial Supervisory Authority (BaFin) and the German Bundesbank presents German financial institutions with further ESG requirements.
 The name "ESG Disclosure Regulation" in itself may be one of the reasons why it is often confused with the similarly named regulations at EU level.